 There are over 23 million small and medium-sized businesses in Europe.
 There is a lot of uncertainty surrounding eIDAS, and many of these businesses have little information to explain the law simply.

 It's true, the private sector is less affected by eIDAS than public services and government agencies.

 Regardless of that fact, most businesses blame their late entrance on other obstacles.
 A lack of interest is not the primary reason for eIDAS's slow take-off.
 The terminology introduces new terms and concepts difficult to apprehend including e.g. electronic devices, and data types — identifications, certificates, signatures, seals, timestamps, creation data and devices — each divided into 3 assurance levels, with the legally significant levels being “advanced” or “qualified”.
 Another key reason for the lack of legislative comprehension is due to the complex architecture of the regulatory text itself.
 The written material includes the regulation itself, no less than seven implementing acts and about 30 norms, technical standards, specifications etc.

-To be fair, many of the rules defined the EU Commission remain intentionally unspecified, leaving space for some interpretation to the supervision bodies of the member states in charge of the regulation implementation.
-The generalized text of such a multifaceted subject, combined with many overlapping requirements, makes eIDAS difficult to comprehend, even for the experts.
-Therefore, there is a need to clarify.
+To be fair, many of the rules defined by the EU Commission are intentionally vague, leaving room for interpretation by the member-state oversight bodies in charge of regulation implementation.
+Even experts struggle to understand eIDAS due to the generalised text of such a multifaceted subject, combined with many overlapping requirements.
+As a result, clarification is required.

 Trust Service Providers (TSPs) are responsible for assuring the electronic identification of signatories and eID services by using strong mechanisms for authentication, digital certificate provision and electronic signatures.
 Any changes to the data must be clearly indicated to the sender and recipient of the data.
 Also, the date and time of any changes must be indicated with an attached electronic time stamp.